outsidedav/swift/hypersecure_dbaas/use-step6.md

 ### Procedure

 1. Switch to the directory containing your project files.

 2. Log in to your IBM Cloud account, and set the region to us-south, as shown here:
 	<pre><code class="hljs">
     $ bx login -a https://api.ng.bluemix.net
 	...
 	$ bx target -o &lt;<em>your-organization</em>&gt; -s &lt;<em>your-space</em>&gt;
     </code></pre>
     **Note:** Issuing the command **bx login -a https://api.ng.bluemix.net** automatically sets the region to **us-south**.

 3. To deploy your application in Kubernetes, enter this command:
 	```
     $ bx dev deploy -t container
     ```
     {: pre}

-	You will be prompted for:
+	You are prompted for:
 	1. The name of your Kubernetes cluster
 	2. The Docker registry

-After entering these values, your application is deployed to the Kubernetes cluster.
+Once the information is provided, your application is deployed to the Kubernetes cluster.